7 Best Strat Pickups (2023) That Enhance Tone

 If you are a fan of David Gilmour's unique sound this EMG set of strat single coils is for you.
 It features EMG's exclusive solderless Quik-Connect design and comes with a pre-wired Pearloid pickguard in white.
 Alternatively, you can also get the DG20 in black.

 Starting with clean tones, our tests revealed a bright and chimey Strat tone with a nice bottom and no hum.
-The clean sounds were quite balanced and round, but still authentically strat.
+The clean sounds were quite balanced and round, but still authentically Strat.

 One of our favorite tones in clean came from the neck pickup or position 5.
-It was nicely rounded to play some jazz, with a tone that was still strat-like but with a deeper depth to it.
+It was nicely rounded to play some jazz, with a tone that was still Strat-like but with a deeper depth to it.

 With a bit of overdrive, we got a very expressive blues tone, especially in position 2.
 The sustain here was nice, but we were especially happy with the bite and pep in the tone.